IB DP Biology-D1.3 Mutations and gene editing - IB Style Questions For SL Paper 1A -FA 2025

 Step II: Joining the human gene with the plasmid

-- This involves inserting the gene into the plasmid to form recombinant DNA.
+- This step involves ligating the human gene into the plasmid to produce recombinant DNA.

 - The enzyme that joins DNA fragments together is DNA ligase.